Aloe Vera Root Rot — Identification, Treatment, and Recovery

 Prevention

-- Push a finger or wooden skewer to the bottom of the pot before rewatering, since surface dryness alone is a poor guide for a plant this drought-adapted
+- Push a finger or a wooden skewer to the bottom of the pot before rewatering, since surface dryness alone is a poor guide for a plant this drought-adapted

 Quick Summary